clintcan/PHPWeave/SECURITY_AUDIT.md

 ## Conclusion

-PHPWeave v2.2.0 has successfully passed a comprehensive security audit against the OWASP Top 10 (2021) standard.
-All identified vulnerabilities have been resolved, and the framework demonstrates strong security practices across all features including the new connection pooling, database migrations, and multi-database support.
+PHPWeave v2.2.2 has successfully passed a comprehensive security audit against the OWASP Top 10 (2021) standard.
+All identified vulnerabilities have been resolved, and the framework demonstrates strong security practices across all features including connection pooling, database migrations, multi-database support, and the new production-ready HTTP async library.

 ### Final Status: ✅ **PRODUCTION READY**

 The framework is suitable for production deployment with confidence in its security posture.
 No critical, high, or medium vulnerabilities remain.
-The new v2.2.0 features have been thoroughly audited and found to be secure.
+All features (v2.2.0 and v2.2.2) have been thoroughly audited and found to be secure.

 ### Security Rating: **A+** (Excellent)

 - ✅ Secure by default configuration
-- ✅ Protection against common vulnerabilities (SQL injection, path traversal, deserialization, etc.)
+- ✅ Protection against common vulnerabilities (SQL injection, path traversal, deserialization, SSRF, etc.)
 - ✅ Comprehensive error logging without credential exposure
 - ✅ No external dependencies to manage (zero-dependency core)
 - ✅ Clear security guidance for developers
-- ✅ **NEW:** Secure connection pooling with credential isolation
+- ✅ **v2.2.0:** Secure connection pooling with credential isolation
-- ✅ **NEW:** Migration system with transaction safety
+- ✅ **v2.2.0:** Migration system with transaction safety
-- ✅ **NEW:** Multi-database support with DSN validation
+- ✅ **v2.2.0:** Multi-database support with DSN validation
-- ✅ **NEW:** CLI tools with command injection protection
+- ✅ **v2.2.0:** CLI tools with command injection protection
+- ✅ **v2.2.2:** Production-ready HTTP client with comprehensive SSRF protection
+- ✅ **v2.2.2:** SSL/TLS verification enabled by default
+- ✅ **v2.2.2:** Header injection protection with automatic sanitization
+- ✅ **v2.2.2:** Domain allowlist support for strict API access control
+- ✅ **v2.2.2:** Security event logging for monitoring and compliance

-### v2.2.0 Security Highlights
+### v2.2.0-2.2.2 Security Highlights

 **Connection Pooling:**
 - Credential isolation via hashed pool keys